Drug Treatment and Testing Orders

 - have previously appeared in court several times for drug-related offending;

-- have a history of drug misuse;
+- have a history of drug/ alcohol misuse;

-What happens if someone gets a DTTO?
+What happens if someone gets a Drug Treatment and Testing Orders?

 Failure to comply with a Treatment Plan will result in a breach report being sent to the court.
 If this happens the Sheriff can sentence an offender for the original offence.
 This may well result in the person receiving a custodial sentence.